 Health Savings Accounts vs. Flexible Spending Accounts

 HSA, FSA — it can feel like alphabet soup.
 And if you are confused, there’s a good reason: these accounts are very similar.
 Both accounts hold pre-tax income, and both allow those funds to be applied to qualifying healthcare expenses.
-But there are some key differences to be aware of.
+But there are some key differences to know.

 HSA | FSA | |